rubybasics/academics/questioning_part_i.markdown

 ## Work Time

 Choose a lesson you'll teach in the next week or two.
-Brainstorm and add at least three effective questions that could be asked during the class.
+Brainstorm and add at least three effective questions that could be asked during that class, and add them to the lesson plan.